Mars Atmosphere and Volatile EvolutioN (MAVEN) Spacecraft, United States of America

-Mars Atmosphere and Volatile EvolutioN (MAVEN) is a robotic spacecraft scheduled to be used for a Nasa space exploration mission in 2013.
+Mars Atmosphere and Volatile EvolutioN (MAVEN) is a robotic spacecraft launched in November 2013 for a Nasa space exploration mission.

-The MAVEN spacecraft is scheduled to be launched aboard the Atlas V 401 launch vehicle on 18 November 2013, from Cape Canaveral in Florida.
-It is expected to enter Mars's orbit by autumn 2014.
+The MAVEN spacecraft was launched aboard the Atlas V 401 launch vehicle on 18 November 2013, from Cape Canaveral Air Force Station’s Space Launch Complex 41 in Florida.

 Mars Atmosphere and Volatile EvolutioN robot design

-The contract for the design and mission operations of MAVEN has been awarded to Lockheed Martin Space Systems.
-It will be based on the Mars Odyssey spacecraft and Mars Reconnaissance Orbiter.
+The contract for the design and mission operations of MAVEN was awarded to Lockheed Martin Space Systems.
+It was based on the Mars Odyssey spacecraft and Mars Reconnaissance Orbiter.

 In April 2012, a cube shaped hydrazine propellant tank was built by ATK Aerospace in California, which is about 6ft tall and holds more than 450gal of hydrazine propellant.
 The core structure of MAVEN was integrated with the tank.